Nikodim777/Documentor/README.md

 # Documentor
-System for auto-documenting code wrote on C language.
+System for auto-documenting a code wrote on C language.
 The result the programm work is two files documentation - HTML and CSS.
 Simple,easy-editable result is the main advantage of the program.